 Race: White Christian Supremacists and White Christian Anti-Supremacists

-Religion: Tribalism: The Chosen People-Racist Synthesis and Authoritarianism: Augustine’s Authoritarian-Theocratic Synthesis to understand the theological roots of this mistake; and Religious Pluralism and Tolerance to understand Christianity, not secularism, as the foundation for religious pluralism.
+Religion: Tribalism: The Chosen People-Racist Synthesis and Authoritarianism: Augustine’s Authoritarian-Theocratic Synthesis to understand the theological roots of this mistake.
+By contrast, Religious Pluralism and Tolerance to understand Christianity, not secularism, as the foundation for religious pluralism.

 This video, the tenth in our video series on Tolkien found on our Arts and Theology page and our YouTube channel, looks at lessons about power and leadership from those three contexts.
 The Scouring of the Shire teaches us why we should resist "plantation capitalism."
 Rohan has lessons about migration, conflict, treaties, and peace.
 Gondor sifts its legacy from Numenor: an influential blessing at first, an imperial terror at the end.
 As usual, we look at Christian theology and ethics: the biblical theme of Empire, the question of women in power and leadership, and land, property, and hospitality.